Advanced Care for Superficial Vein Thrombosis in Williamsport, PA

 Causes of SVT may include injury to the vein or recent use of an IV line or catheter.
 Risks for developing SVT can include blood clotting disorders, infection, pregnancy, long periods of rest, use of birth control pills and varicose veins.

-At UPMC Susquehanna's Heart & Vascular Institute, our team’s dedication to patient outcomes is evident in our ranking as one of 50 Top Heart Hospitals in the nation, according to Thomson Reuters.
-We offer comprehensive care for superficial vein thrombosis in Williamsport, PA, and the surrounding areas.
+At UPMC's Heart & Vascular Institute, we offer comprehensive care for superficial vein thrombosis in Williamsport, PA, and the surrounding areas.

 Superficial Vein Thrombosis Symptoms

 If a vein close to the surface of your skin is affected, there may be a red, hard cord visible just under the skin.
 If it’s a deep vein in your leg, your leg may be tender, painful and swollen.

 - Tenderness or pain

 If you would like to have a Williamsport, PA vascular surgeon assess your symptoms, Find a Provider at UPMC.

 The cause of superficial vein thrombosis is a blood clot.
 Blood clots that cause SVT may be the result of:

 - An inherited blood-clotting disorder

 - Long periods of immobility (such as during a hospital stay)